Sciss/ScalaColliderUGens/README.md

 Specification and base API of [ScalaCollider](https://git.iem.at/sciss/ScalaCollider) UGens, as well as a core library of generated UGen classes.

-This project is (C)opyright 2008&ndash;2019 by Hanns Holger Rutz.
+This project is (C)opyright 2008&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 All sub projects released under the GNU LGPL v2.1+, except for the specification which is released under a BSD-style license.
 All code comes with absolutely no warranties.
-To contact the author, send an email to `contact at sciss.de`.
+To contact the author, send an e-mail to `contact at sciss.de`.

 ## sub projects